jon48/webtrees-theme-rural/README.md

 NPM modes are:

-- `production`: generate the `rural.min.css` file in production mode, and all required files.
-(Laravel Mix entry point: `webpack.mix.rural.js`)
+- `production`: generates the `rural.min.css` file in production mode, and all required files.
+(Runs the `webtrees` and `rural` modes below, with the production flag)
+- `development`: generates the `rural.min.css` file in development mode, and all required files.
+(Runs the `webtrees` and `rural` modes below)
 - `webtrees`: generates intermediary CSS from the mainstream webtrees into the `/build/` folder.
 Those intermediary files are then injected in the main Rural theme CSS.
-If not running `production`, those files needs to be generated once before running other modes, or after webtrees version has been updated via Composer.
+Those files needs to be generated once before running other modes, or after webtrees version has been updated via Composer.
 (Laravel Mix entry point: `webpack.mix.webtrees.js`)
-- `development`: generates the `rural.min.css` file in development mode (not minified).
+- `rural`: generates the `rural.min.css` file in development mode (not minified).
 Requires the `webtrees` mode to have run once.
 (Laravel Mix entry point: `webpack.mix.rural.js`)
-- `development-webtrees`: run both `webtrees` and `development` modes in the correct order.
 - `watch`: watches for changes in SASS code, and generate the `rural.min.css` file in development mode.
 Requires the `webtrees` mode to have run once.
 (Laravel Mix entry point: `webpack.mix.rural.js`)
-- `debug`: used within Visual Studio Code to debug the NPM build.
-(Laravel Mix entry point: `webpack.mix.rural.js`)
+- `eslint` / `eslint-fix`: Respectively checks and automatically format Javascript code to enforce Semi-Standard code style
+- `stylelint` / `stylelint-fix`: Respectively checks and automatically format CSS & SASS code to enforce StyleLint code style

 ### Issues / Security